The Orate family: with Thenamaris for two generations

 Captain Hilarion Orate Senior adds: “If someone is sick on board, the operators in Athens or the office in Manila will always get them the help they need, wherever they are.
 Thenamaris also invests a lot in making sure the vessels it manages are well-provisioned.
 A unique aspect of Thenamaris is that they manage to send you spare parts when you need them as promptly as possible, wherever you are in the world – even at the North Pole!”

 He recalls an occasion when the vessel on which he was working had to wait in Russia for four months until it could discharge its cargo.
-“The ship was running out of food provisions and water due to the long, unscheduled delay, but the managers were quick to send money and supplies to help the crew get through this tricky time.”
+“The ship was running out of food provisions and water due to the long, unscheduled delay, but the managers were quick to send money and supplies to help the crew get through this difficult time.”

 In a similar situation, in 2004 SEALUCK II stayed at anchor in Australia for 35 days, and there were difficulties in transporting food and supplies to the vessel.
 “We were all very surprised when a helicopter arrived, delivering everything we needed!” he says.